Nations reopen yet struggle to define ‘a new normal’

 More than 4.9 million people worldwide have been confirmed infected by the virus, and over 320,000 deaths have been recorded, according to a tally by Johns Hopkins University that experts believe is too low for reasons that differ country by country.
 The United States has seen about 92,000 deaths and Europe has had around 165,000.

-Corder reported from the Hague and Blake from Bangkok.
+Winfield reported from Rome and Corder from the Hague.
 Associated Press writers around the world contributed to this report.